ActiveCampaign/mustachio/README.md

 # Mustachio
 A Lightweight, powerful, flavorful, templating engine for C# and other .net-based languages.

+#### What's this for?

+*Mustachio* allows you to create simple text-based templates that are fast and safe to render.
+It's the heart of [Postmark Templates](http://blog.postmarkapp.com/post/125849089273/special-delivery-postmark-templates), and we're ecstatic to provide it as Open Source to the .net community.

 #### How to use Mustachio:

 ```csharp